-If you live in Dallas or even slightly follow the Cowboys, you know that Jason Witten just retired.
-He’s a Hall of Fame tight end with more records and stats than I can possibly list (and, let’s be honest, I couldn’t list them if I wanted to because I’m hardly a football aficionado).
+If you live in Dallas or even slightly follow the Cowboys, you know that Jason Witten recently retired.
+He’s a Hall of Fame tight-end with more records and stats than I can possibly list (and, let’s be honest, I couldn’t list them if I wanted to because I’m hardly a football aficionado).

-But it’s not his NFL accomplishments that struck me over the last few weeks as he announced his retirement.
+But it’s not his NFL accomplishments that struck me the last several months since his retirement.
 Instead, I was taken by the person behind the statistics.
-The humility and character he demonstrated throughout his career, and definitely in the last few weeks, have made me want to know more about his faith and how I can raise kids with Witten-like attributes.
+The humility and character he demonstrated throughout his career, and definitely around his retirement, have made me want to know more about his faith and how I can raise kids with Witten-like attributes.

-He said something in his press conference that I can’t get out of my head:
+He said something in his retirement press conference that I can’t get out of my head: